dawsbot/soundvisualizer/README.md

 * Wolfson Pi Audio Card
 * Microphones

-The audio card supports recording from a stereo microphone, which we could split to record from two different sources.
-It also has on-board microphones, so we could possibly get three audio sources if the card supports streaming from both the on-board and the external microphones.
+The audio card supports recording from a stereo line-in, two on-card DMIC microphones and one headset microphone, so in total we can have five different noise sources.
+More details about the hardware and source code for the recorder can be found [here](/noiserecorder).

 ### Server Routes